The National Intervention Statement

-We understand that when we continue to participate in our relationship to anyone who suffers from addiction, but who is unwilling to choose recovery or rehabilitation, then we also continue to provide the substance of wealth in the system of addiction.
+We understand that if we continue to participate in our relationship to anyone who suffers from addiction, but who is unwilling to choose recovery or rehabilitation, then we also continue to provide the substance of wealth in the system of addiction.

 We understand that this only perpetuates and deepens a toxic cycle of codependence and social, personal, interpersonal, spiritual, psychological, ecological and structural violence.

 We understand and accept that those in power may choose to end their addiction with a constitutional amendment that ends corporate personhood, establishes that money is not speech, and makes all political campaigns only publicly funded and/or funded without disadvantaging the influence any individual citizen.
 We also recognize that those who feel controlled by their addiction will likely fight on behalf of their addiction, and that this fight against the process that takes away their substance may be as ferocious as that of any other addiction fighting for control and access its substances.

 We affirm that our next real step after offering those addicted to power the chance to check themselves out of power and into recovery is a National Intervention until corporate interests are once again aligned with the interests of the natural people and their natural habitat.